 13. Union Institute and University

-Union Institute and University historically focused on alternative educational methods, favoring social impact and interdisciplinarity in its early years.
-Today, the Cincinnati-based school focuses on distance education and blended learning.
-The university offers a master’s degree in history online that requires students to complete 36 credits.
+Union Institute and University has focused historically on alternative educational methods, favoring social impact and interdisciplinary studies in its early years.
+Today, the Cincinnati-based school focuses on online education and blended learning.
+The university offers an online master’s degree in history that requires students to complete 36 credits.
 Full-time students typically finish their degrees in four semesters, while part-time students typically finish in six.

-The program includes more extensive core requirements than similar offerings, including two courses in disciplinary foundations: one in the elements of scholarship and one in research methods.
-Once they finish the core, students must complete advanced history courses in addition to a thesis.
+The online master's in history degree includes more extensive core requirements than similar offerings, including two courses in disciplinary foundations: one in the elements of scholarship and one in research methods.
+Once students finish the core, they must complete advanced history courses in addition to a thesis.
 UI&U delivers all online coursework asynchronously and does not require students to visit campus for any reason.